-My last post offered a news story in 1945 written by a naval officer who remarked on differences between Australian and British beer culture.
+My last post offered a news story in 1945 written by a British naval officer remarking on differences between Australian and British beer culture.
 His account conveyed a sense of amity and warmth between the British and Australian forces.

-The empathy seemed to apply throughout the war for Britain and its former colonies but not always for the substantial American forces in Brisbane.
-In a major riot in 1942, generally called the Battle of Brisbane, Australian and U.S. personnel fought tooth and nail with many injuries and at least one death.
-It’s a hardly creditable episode in Allied relations during the Second World War.
+The empathy seemed to apply throughout the war between Britain and its former colonies.
+This was not alway so not for the (substantial) American forces in Brisbane.
+In a major riot in 1942, generally called the Battle of Brisbane, Australian and U.S. personnel fought tooth and nail.
+Many injuries ensued and at least one death, a hardly creditable episode in Allied relations.

-I mention this simply to distinguish it from the October 1940 riot, an all-Australian affair (America wasn’t in the war yet).
-This melee was known as the Brisbane Beer Riot or Brisbane Beer Barrage.
+I mention that set-to simply to distinguish it from an October 1940 riot, an intra-Australian matter in this case (America wasn’t in the war yet).
+The melee is known as the Brisbane Beer Riot or Brisbane Beer Barrage.

-The image above is from the later period when American forces were in town, but conveys an atmosphere of the early-1940s Queensland hotel.
+The image above is from a later period when American forces were in town but conveys the atmosphere of a Queensland hotel in the early 1940s.

-The Brisbane Truth described graphically what happened and the reasons: not enough beer for the soldiery, or not at the right times.
+The Brisbane Truth described graphically the Brisbane Beer riot and reasons: not enough beer for the soldiery, or not at the right times.
 Queensland licensing laws required hotels to close by 8:00 p.m. and to shutter on Sunday.
 The authorities did not enforce the rules though and a practice developed to keep the hotels in full swing until 11:00 p.m.

-This is how the Truth described the initial stage of the tumult:
+This is how the Truth described the initial stage:

 The trouble is believed to have originated when the soldiers were ordered out of a Queen street hotel at closing time— 8 o’clock— and was still fermenting three hours later.
 Military police were called in from the camps to assist the police, but the demonstrators remained out of hand.
 Complete control over the men was not gained until 2 o’clock this morning.
 Trouble began in Queen-street shortly after 8 o’clock, when soldiers were removed from the hotel.
 Fights broke out among the uniformed men.
 When other uniformed men joined in, the quarrel spread, and soon civilians gathered around the disputants, police came on the run, and hurried calls were sent out for reinforcements of both civilian and military police.
 Civilian police acted with restraint, and endeavored to calm the men, while officers who were rushed to the city in big military trucks, also added their persuasive efforts, but failed to quieten the men.
 Officers then went into consultation with the men, and hot arguments ensued, some of the men hooting their superiors, while others cheered.
 Eventually, some arrangement was apparently reached— there was no chance of any civilian getting near enough to hear the tenor of the conference— and the officer blew his whistle.
 The men forming up in marching order, and went from Queen-street to Edward-street.
 The march proceeded as far as Charlotte-street, when somebody suddenly started the cry, “About turn!”.
 It was taken up by numbers of the men, and soon swelled into a tremendous chorus.
 Almost as a solid body, the men obeyed the order, turned, and marched back into Queen street, led by a soldier who set the march tune with an accordion, which could scarcely be heard above the din of the shouts, “Roll out the barrel, we want beer!” and the cheering and hooting of the men.
 By this time, extra pickets had been rushed in from the suburban camps.
 The march proceeded into George-street, but eventually came back into Queen-street, where amazing scenes developed.

-The tone of this, and other press accounts, shows the shock of the populace to this complete breakdown of morale and discipline.
+The tone of this and other press accounts shows the shock the populace felt at this complete breakdown of morale and discipline.
 Terms such as “unprecedented” and “sensational” fill the stories.
-If anything the papers underplayed what happened, due probably to military or self-censorship.
-Modern historical reviews such as this one give a fuller picture.
-The last link has many interesting photos, including one showing a special dispense system to serve beer without a head, a preoccupation particular to Australia in this period, it seems.
+If anything the papers underplayed the gravity of events, due probably to military or self-censorship.
+Modern historical assessments such as this one give a fuller picture.
+Note the many interesting photos, including one showing a special dispense system to serve beer without a head, a preoccupation particular to Australia in this period, it seems.

-Numerous official inquiries followed the debacle.
-One result was that Australian Imperial Force (A.I.F.) canteens, formerly dry, were allowed to sell beer until 9:00 p.m.
+Official inquiries followed the debacle.
+One result was that Australian Imperial Force (A.I.F.) canteens, formerly dry, were henceforth permitted to sell beer until 9:00 p.m.
 The 8:00 p.m. rule was continued for civilians.
-This demonstrated to the forces a degree of public solidarity that, not without some reason, they felt was lacking earlier.
+This demonstrated to the forces a degree of public solidarity that earlier seemed less than manifest in their view, probably justifiably.

 In his reverse picture of the English pub and drinking customs in 1943 the Australian Godfrey Blunden wrote that beer was essential to the war effort.
 The alcohol level was moderate and beer supplies in particular unreliable, but there was enough to go around or so people judged.